PowerDNS/pdns/CODING_GUIDELINES.md

 Hashes are a very useful tool, used in `unordered_map` and `unordered_set` among others.
 They are also used in our caches.
-An important caveat that developers need to be aware about regarding hashes are that the probability of a collision is often a lot higher than expected.
+An important caveat that developers need to be aware of regarding hashes are that the probability of a collision is often a lot higher than expected.
 This is well-known as the birthday paradox, the fact that the probability of having two entries colliding is a lot higher than the probability of finding a collision for a specific entry.
 This means that it is important to verify that the entries are actually identical, and just not that they hash to the same value.